Sandy Myers 540-332-9201

 ROAD CONDITIONS IMPROVE IN SHENANDOAH VALLEY

-Here are the late night road conditions:
+Here are the road conditions as of 11 a.m.:

 Motorists are reminded that ice and freezing rain conditions can still produce hazardous driving conditions, even when roads are treated.
 People should not drive unless absolutely necessary.
 People who are driving in winter road conditions should use extra caution particularly on bridges, overpasses, curves, hills and ramps.